Road Show (1941)

 Carole and Adolphe Menjou

-Carole and John Hubbard also worked together in Turnabout.
-While filming one scene Carole suffered a minor concussion when a prop vase hit her on her head.
+Road Show was filmed in July of 1940 at Hal Roach's studio in Culver City, California.
+It was made with a budget of $500,000.
+A few days before filming began Carole had eloped with Willis Hunt.
+While shooting one scene she suffered a minor concussion when a prop vase hit her on her head!
+She sings "I Should Have Known You Years Ago" but unfortunately her voice was dubbed by Martha Mears.
 Her costumes were designed by Kay Nelson.
-She sings "I Should Have Known You Years Ago" but unfortunately her voice was dubbed.
 Road Show was released on February 18, 1941.
-Its tagline was "Gay with girls!
-Goofy with gags!".
 The movie was a modest hit and Carole's performance got good reviews.

 Carole Landis John HubbardCarole Landis John Hubbard